-To receive credit in a class, a student must attend at least 90 percent of the days the class is offered.
-A student who attends fewer than 90 percent of the days the class is offered may be referred to the attendance review committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit.

-In determining whether there were extenuating circumstances for the absences, the attendance committee will use the following guidelines:
+To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
+A student who attends fewer than 90 percent of the days the class is offered will be referred to the attendance review committee to determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade lost because of absences.
+In determining whether there were extenuating circumstances for the absences, the attendance committee will consider the following:

-- □ All absences will be considered in determining whether a student has attended the required percentage of days.
+- All absences will be considered in determining whether a student has attended the required percentage of days.
 If make-up work is completed, absences for religious holy days and health care appointments shall be considered days of attendance for this purpose.
-[See policy FEB] - □ For a student transferring into the District after school begins, including a migrant student, only those absences after enrollment will be considered. - □ In reaching consensus about a student's absences, the committee will attempt to ensure that its decision is in the best interest of the child. - □ The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - □ The committee will consider whether the absences were for reasons over which the student or the student's parent could exercise any control. - □ The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - □ The student or parent will be given an opportunity to present any information to the committee about the absences and to talk about ways to earn or regain credit.
+[See policy FEB] - For a student transferring into the District after school begins, including a migrant student, only those absences after enrollment will be considered. - In reaching consensus about a student's absences, the committee will attempt to ensure that its decision is in the best interest of the child. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the absences were for reasons over which the student or the student's parent could exercise any control. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and to talk about ways to earn or regain credit.